streamnative/aop/README.md

-maxFrameSize|4MB|the maximum frame size on a connection. heartBeat|60s|the default heartbeat timeout on broker amqpProxyPort|5682|the amqp proxy service port useProxy|false|whether to start proxy service
+maxFrameSize|4MB|the maximum frame size on a connection. heartBeat|60s|the default heartbeat timeout on broker amqpProxyPort|5682|the amqp proxy service port amqpProxyEnable|false|whether to start proxy service

 ### Config Pulsar broker to run AoP protocol handler as PluginF